trussworks/accessibility/README.md

 - All field elements should be accessible by keyboard
 - Descriptive error messages that are not only defined by color
 - Test how ARIA affects form inputs

-**Interactions**

-- Avoid timeouts for feature interactions.
-If you must, then give the option to extend the time.
-- Check that any elements that flash on screen do so at a rate of less than 3 Hz

-**Styling**
-- Ensure that the application still makes sense with CSS turned off.

 ### Product